GiuseppeMP/my-nvim-config/README.md

 ## ✨ Features

+You can see all keymaps in `./lua/user/plugins/configs/which_key.lua` file.

 * Outstanding colorscheme Tokyonight based with `folke/tokyonight.nvim`
 * File explorer with `nvim-tree/nvim-tree.lua` | `<leader>e`
 * Intuitive keymaps feedback with `folke/which-key.nvim` | `<leader>fk`